Blistered Shishito Peppers

 • lemon juice: A squeeze of fresh lemon juice adds a delightfully tangy flavor to this sauce.
 It pairs really well with the mild spice of the peppers.

-Before cooking the peppers, mix up the sauce!
-Combine mayo, lemon juice, garlic powder and cayenne pepper together in a small dish.
-Season to taste.
+1. Start by making the sauce.
+Combine mayo, lemon juice, garlic powder and cayenne pepper together in a small dish and refrigerate it until you’re ready to serve.

 Close up of the peppers added to a hot skillet.